satendrakumar/sbt-connectionpool-example/README.md

 git clone https://github.com/satendrakumar06/sbtprojectwithconnectionpooling.git

-Change into the slickdemo folder.
+Change into the sbtprojectwithconnectionpooling folder.

 Run the code example using SBT